maitreverge/maitreverge/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 I am a computer science student at [42 Perpignan](https://42perpignan.fr/).

-As I just started my carreer change in IT, I pay interest to a wide variety of topics such as IA, cybersecurity, web, algorytmic programming.
+As I just started my career change in IT, I am interested in a wide variety of topics such as AI, cybersecurity, web development, and algorithmic programming

 ## Current Skills